chrisoctane/distingNT/[master] samples/!!README Samples.txt

 Note:

 The factory and forum presets that require samples will work properly once you have the 'preset samples' in the 'samples' folder.
 You can see those in '[master] samples'.
+However,  the first samples in these folders will be close enough if you don't have factory sounds installed.
+I've marked hem with an !exclamation.